 9. Luxury Handicrafts and Fashion of India

 Fashion and accessories are integral parts of luxury.
 In fact, they are the lead driving force in luxury trends and the market.
-Indian craftsmanship in wood, metal, clay, gold, silver, and platinum are world-renowned.
+Indian craftsmanship in wood, metal, clay, gold, silver, and platinum is world-renowned.
 Despite machines and technology taking over several sectors, the beauty of handcrafted objects still holds value.
 India is home to several artisans and craftsmen who have mastered skills that have been passed down over generations.

-If we talk about the fashion industry, high-end clothes made from pashmina, famous intricate embroideries like chicken, Kantha, phulkari, brocades, silks, etc. are part of luxury clothing.
+If we talk about the fashion industry, high-end clothes made from pashmina, and famous intricate embroideries like chicken, Kantha, phulkari, brocades, silks, etc. are part of luxury clothing.

 Read More – Silk Route of Bengaluru